 AB 1076 would also require employers affirmatively notify affected employees about these provisions.
 Accordingly, by February 14, 2024, the employer would need to notify any employee employed after January 1, 2021 that is subject to a non-compete provision that does not fall within a narrow exemption for enforceability purposes, that the non-compete provision is void.
-This notice would need to be in writing and via an "individualized communication," suggesting that a general notice to all employees would not suffice.
+This notice would need to be in writing and be an "individualized communication" (suggesting that a general notice to all employees would not suffice) and need to be delivered to the employee's or former employee's last known address and email address.